 - You are not comfortable with algebra.

 - You want to see several ‘unexpected’ applications of mathematics and learn a little about several deep areas of mathematics.

 - You want to understand what your computer does, when it establishes a secure connection to webpage.

 - You want to see that public key cryptography is not magic.

-To get a better idea of what this course is about check out the the interactive notes on Ancient and Contemporary Mathematics.
+To get a better idea of what this course is about check out the interactive MAT 112 notes.

 Mathematics with Business Applications